nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Get out of the room and talk to the guy on the blockade.
     * Ghost Dance:  Spin around the Ghost while mashing text.
 Either that or fight the ghost.
   * When he lets you pass, then talk to the guy past the door. **Make sure that the textbox conversation ends before you walk away from him or else he will have the key after all the fighting you have done.
 I cannot stress this enough, END HIS TEXTBOX BEFORE YOU LEAVE YOU MORON**
-  * Head through the vent and pick up the chest(Panacea) and fight the ghost, if it's 4 Monsters run away and try again.
+  * Head through the vent, pick up the chest(Panacea, this is important) and fight the ghost, if it's 4 Monsters run away and try again.
     * Check Ghost / Skeleton Fight Strats below
   * Talk to the guy after the fight, and hopefully he has the key, if not go  back to the room and fight the skeleton on your right, if it's 4 Monsters run away and try again.
     * Check Ghost / Skeleton Fights Strats below.